National Women Physicians Day: In the footsteps of Dr. Elizabeth Blackwell

 |0

-This work, National Women Physicians Day: In the footsteps of Dr. Elizabeth Blackwell [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Women Physicians Day: In the footsteps of Dr. Elizabeth Blackwell, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT